 The vehicle engine electronic control module is a computer tasked with control of engine operating parameters and is often linked to other vehicle computer systems to allow exchange of data.

-The engine control unit compares values from input
+The engine control unit compares voltage and resistance values from input sensors to calculate;

-from intake air temperature sensor,coolant temperaure sensor, cylinder head temperature sensor
+from intake air temperature sensor,coolant temperature sensor, cylinder head temperature sensor

 from Mass air flow sensor (MAF), manifold absolute pressure sensor (MAP or vacuum) , turbocharger boost pressure sensor,